nus-cs2103-AY2223S1/ip/docs/README.md

 2. Download the latest `CaCa.jar` from [here](https://github.com/carriezhengjr/ip/releases).
 3. Move `CaCa.jar` to the folder you want to use as the home folder for your CaCa chatbot.
 4. Double-click `CaCa.jar` to start the app.
-5. Type the command in the text box and press Enter on your keyboard or click "Send" to execute it.
+5. You have successfully opened CaCa 🥳!
+Try typing some commands in the text box, press Enter on your keyboard or click "Send" to execute it.
+More details on the available commands can be found under [Features & Usage](#features--usage).

 <img width="450" alt="Ui" src="https://carriezhengjr.github.io/ip/Ui.png">